troessner/reek/docs/Reek-Driven-Development.md

-# Reek Driven Development
+# Reek-Driven Development

-## rake

 One way to drive quality into your code from the very beginning of a project is to run Reek as a part of your testing process.

+## Rake: `Reek::Rake::Task`

-For example, you could do that by adding a [Rake Task](Rake-Task.md) to your rakefile, which will make it easy to run Reek on all your source files whenever you need to.
+You can add a [Rake Task] to your Rakefile, which will run Reek on all your source files.

 ```Ruby
 require 'reek/rake/task'